Skip to content

 train_width=18 # define LDA training hexagon width (comma-separated if multiple widths are applied)

-How to Define Scaling Factors for Visium HD?
+How to define Scaling Factors for Visium HD?

 Alternatively, users may bypass the JSON file by directly providing a value through the --units-per-um option.